 The SM-2 missiles will be used on ships of the Japan Maritime Self Defense Force fleet and will provide enhanced capabilities in providing defense of critical sea-lanes of communication.
-Japan has already integrated the SM-2 Block IIIB into ship combat systems.
-It maintains two Intermediate-Level Maintenance Depots capable of maintaining and supporting the SM-2 and is upgrading these facilities to maintain and support the newest SM variants.
+Japan has already integrated the SM-2 Block IIIB into its ship combat systems.
+It maintains two Intermediate-Level Maintenance Depots capable of maintaining and supporting the SM-2.
 Japan will have no difficulty absorbing these additional missiles.